The Hard Right: When Descending is the Best Option

 When ego gets in the way

 Sharon was disappointed, but didn’t let her ego get in the way of a chance to take another high altitude trek or more importantly risk her life.
 However, there are some trekkers who refuse to go down despite their life threatening symptoms and that’s when things get tense.
-Tusker founder Eddie Frank has been in these situations during his 40 years leading worldwide treks and expeditions.
+Tusker founder Eddie Frank has been in these situations during his almost fifty years leading worldwide treks and expeditions.

 “It takes serious convincing, but this is what a good guide needs to do.
 It’s a balancing act, where you need to be friendly but professional You need to do some hand holding but at the same time be firm,” Eddie says.
-“Climbers pay a lot of money and invested dream capital in this trip and often are in denial about being ill, but altitude sickness does not go away over time, only after descent.“
+“Climbers pay a lot of money and invest dream capital in this trip and often are in denial about being ill, but altitude sickness does not go away over time, only after descent.“

 Mitigate and continue upwards

-Nearly all forced descents and evacuations are due to altitude sickness and are most prevalent on Kilimanjaro, the highest Tusker destination at over 19,000 feet.
+Nearly all forced descents and evacuations are due to altitude sickness and are most prevalent on Kilimanjaro, the highest Tusker destination at 19,341 feet.
 On Tusker’s shorter routes up the mountain the forced descent rate is around eight percent while on the longer nine day routes the failure rate is just one to two percent.

 When Tusker guides have a climber with altitude sickness, they make every attempt to fix their the problem including giving them oxygen and delaying the ascent.
 The general rule is caution, and that means taking climbers down with an accompanying guide, Eddie says.